microsoft/TypeScript-Handbook/pages/Module Resolution.md

 #### How nodejs resolves modules

-To understand what the steps the TS compiler will follow, it is important to shed some light on nodejs modules. nodejs supports multiple ways to define a module;
+To understand what the steps the TS compiler will follow, it is important to shed some light on nodejs modules. nodejs supports multiple ways to define a resolve the target of a require statement.
-a nodejs module can be:
+A relative moduel name in nodejs can resolve to:

 * A file

  For instance in `/src/moduleA.js` a require statement such as `var x = require("./moduleB");` refers to `/src/moduleB.js`.
  See [nodejs file modules documentation](https://nodejs.org/api/modules.html#modules_file_modules) for more details.

-* A folder, with an implicit `"main"` module named `index.js`
+* A folder, with an implicit "main" module named `index.js`

  For instance in `/src/moduleA.js` and require statement `var x = require("./moduleB");` refers to `/src/moduleB/index.js`.
  See [nodejs folder modules documentation](https://nodejs.org/api/modules.html#modules_folders_as_modules) for more details.